New York City Guardianship Attorney

 Court Supervision After Appointment

-Guardianship law is fact-intensive, emotionally charged, and legally complex.
-Whether you are seeking guardianship of a family member, defending against a petition you believe should not be granted, or stepping into the role of a court-appointed guardian, the work needs an attorney who knows the area.
-Contact the Law Offices of Albert Goodwin at 212-233-1233 or by email at [email protected].
+Whether you are seeking guardianship of a family member in Manhattan, Brooklyn, Queens, the Bronx, or Staten Island, defending against a petition you believe should not be granted, or serving as a court-appointed guardian, this work calls for an attorney who knows the New York City Guardianship Parts and the governing statutes.
+Contact the Law Offices of Albert Goodwin at 212-233-1233 or by email at [email protected] to discuss your situation.

 Attorney Albert Goodwin